Reinis Uzulnieks

-Reinis Uzulnieks (born 28 July 1986) is a Latvian politician serving as minister of welfare since 2025.
+Reinis Uzulnieks (born 28 July 1986) is a Latvian politician who served as Minister of Welfare from 2025 to 2026 and is a former member of the Latvian Farmers’ Union.
 He served as parliamentary secretary of the Ministry of Welfare from 2014 to 2016 and from 2023 to 2025.

+On 13 September 2026, Uzulnieks was detained by Latvian State Police, removed from his position as Minister of Welfare and expelled from the Farmers’ Union, after it was discovered that he was caught by police for driving under the influence.